Complex numbers

 The discriminant b2-4ac (the part under the radical in the quadratic formula) is negative.

-The quadratic expression can not be factored.
+The quadratic expression can not be factored over the real numbers.

-The corresponding quadratic function has no x-intercepts.
+The graph of the corresponding quadratic function has no x-intercepts.

 BUT now with complex numbers we can solve ALL quadratic equations and factor them.